-We will aim to send an acknowledgement letter or e-mail to the complainant within 5 working days of receipt.
+We will aim to acknowledge registration of a complaint within 5 working days.

 8.3.
 What will happen during the site investigation?

 South Ayrshire Council is committed to treating both the complainant and the alleged contravener fairly.
 The following process will be followed during a site inspection: